Last Updated: October 2, 2022

 The DSLRF blog provides updates on ongoing research including, for example:

 - an CVO report from Dr. Love on the rationale behind and recent developments in the Mapping the Breast Ducts study.

 - findings from a study on breast ductal fluid led by Dr. Love that show microbes may be linked to breast cancer development.

 - a brief overview and link to the April 2016 AOW researcher webinar featuring Dr. Shelley Hwang, principal investigator for a study on patient-reported outcomes after choosing contralateral prophylactic mastectomy.

-A recent article in the ASCO Post discusses DSLRF’s ongoing research on the collateral damage of breast cancer treatment–research that Dr. Love says was inspired by her own experience as a cancer patient when she was diagnosed with acute myeloid leukemia 3 1/2 years ago.
+An informative article in the ASCO Post discusses DSLRF’s ongoing research on the collateral damage of breast cancer treatment–research that Dr. Love says was inspired by her own experience as a cancer patient when she was diagnosed with acute myeloid leukemia 3 1/2 years ago.